AshkaanF/diffusion_maps/README.md

 # Diffusion Mapping
 #### A demo inspired by the forthcoming paper by Fahimipour and Gross
 Contains metabolic networks and R scripts that quickly recreate the diffusion mapping procedure, using a subset of 100 genome-scale metabolic networks.
 Metabolic models were generated from NCBI accessions using the [CarveMe](https://github.com/cdanielmachado/carveme) software.
+Needed R libraries can be installed on a typical laptop in ~ 1 minute.
+This demo will run on a typical machine in less than one minute.

 #### Demo